theprakash97/Intro-To-Programming/c-output/read.md

 used to produce final-output of program for standard output-devices(terminal, files, printer, speaker, etc).
 The input mechanism used to get inputs from the standard input-devices (keyboard, scanner, mouse, touchpad, voice-command, read from files on server , etc) .

-Output can take various forms depending on the nature of the program and its intended purpose :heavy_minus_sign:
+Output can take various forms depending on the nature of the program and its intended purpose :---

 `Console Output`     : This is text or data that is displayed in the console or
                          command-line interface .